Jaykef/mlx-rag-gguf/README.md

 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/rag_vdb.py">rag_vdb.py</a>: Retrieves data from vdb used in queryiing the base model.
 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/model.py">model.py</a>: Houses logic for the base model (with configs), embedding model and transformer encoder.
 - <a href="https://github.com/Jaykef/mlx-rag-gguf/blob/main/utils.py">utils.py</a>: Utility function for accessing GGUF tokens.

+The querying makes use of both .gguf (base model) and .npz (retrieval model) simultaneouly resulting in much higher inferencing speeds.

 ## Lincense
 MIT